About the Program

 The purpose of the comprehensive examination is to demonstrate critical and interpretive knowledge of current research.
 The subject areas are determined, in advance, by the faculty of the department.
 The comprehensive exam should be completed no more than one term after the student completes the coursework component of the program.
 Students who are preparing to write their comprehensive examination should confirm a time and date with their departmental advisor.

-The members of the student's department write the questions for the comprehensive exam.
+Members of the student's department write the questions for the comprehensive exam.
 The student must answer every question on the examination in order to be evaluated by the Department Committee.
-The evaluators look for a breadth and depth of understanding of specific research areas; a critical application of that knowledge to specific phenomena; and an ability to write technical prose.
+The evaluators look for a breadth and depth of understanding of specific research areas, a critical application of that knowledge to specific phenomena, and an ability to write technical prose.
 Each member votes to pass or fail the student.
 In order to pass, a majority of the committee members must agree that the exam has been satisfactorily completed.

 The dissertation proposal demonstrates the student's knowledge of and ability to conduct the proposed research.
 The proposal should consist of the following: